 No. I'm more interested in a Volvo 850 T5R Estate

-What else might
+What else might interest you?

 Well, I looked up some classified ads on the internet and the W126 in Malaysia is selling at below RM20,000.
 It is a willing buyer & willing seller market but I’ll take that price as a guideline.
 There is a 1987 560SEC W126 with whopping asking price of RM135,000.

 There are other options for classic continental cars from a similar era going for under RM20k.
 There’s an E30 (with a JZ swap), some older BMW 5 series cars, and some older Volvos.
 All of them which I would personally do a JZ or RB engine swap because it fits under the long hood.